Episode 8 - What drives you crazy on the road?

 Dave Webber: Yeah take their number plate if it gets that bad.

-Joel Tucker: The research we've had done at RACQ into driver aggression and curtesy and discourtesy and all those things, found basically that there is karma on the roads it seems where if you are more likely to be discourteous or aggressive to other drivers you are more likely to report you suffer from that as well.
+Joel Tucker: The research we've had done at RACQ into driver aggression and courtesy and discourtesy and all those things, found basically that there is karma on the roads it seems where if you are more likely to be discourteous or aggressive to other drivers you are more likely to report you suffer from that as well.
 So basically our advice is to drive the way you expect other people to drive.
 So be courteous, follow the rules and that should result in more people doing so.

 Anthony Frangi: Alright, number four in the top ten is motorists talking or sending text messages on hand held mobile phones.
 Now this is a very big issue at the moment.
 Right around the country, I think probably around the world as well, people are really getting quite serious because of the ...
 I guess because of the statistics that show that there's a lot harm being caused as a result of this.
 Belinda?